icmpecho/moba-matchup/README.md

 ### How to run
 - Set `MONGO_URI` environment variable to your MongoDB database (defaulted to mongodb://localhost:27017/moba)
 - `npm install`
-- `npm run build` to build frontend scripts
+- `npm run build` to compile typescript and run webpack
-- `npm start` this will compile ts into js and run
+- `npm start` this start the koa server
+- visit your server at http://localhost:3000/

 ### How to run unit test
 - `npm test`